-In the summer of 1908, when Lula was 18, she left the family home on Diamond Street in Mt.
-Pleasant and moved to Pittsburgh's East End, temporarily lodging on 167 Auburn Street.
-She was back home in Mt.
-Pleasant the following year.
+In the summer of 1908, when Lula was 18, she left the family home on Diamond Street in Mount Pleasant and moved to Pittsburgh's East End, temporarily lodging on 167 Auburn Street.
+She was back home in Mount Pleasant the following year.

 A 1908 postcard from Verna "S." (identity otherwise unknown) teased that Lula's beau, Samuel S. Swift, "was in Bridgeport Sat. eve."
 The note went on to say, "I have not been in the store but have spoke to him several times on the street."
 A card from Ralph Stairs asked, "How is S.S.S. getting along."